 Pretty simple stuff.
 You need to bend at the knees to stay flexible, because water skiing is bound to take you over rough water, over the wake of the boat or you might have to maneuver quickly to stay on your skis.

-If you fall, let go of the road because if you don’t you will be dragged around and beaten to a pulp by this one incident.
+If you fall, let go of the rope because if you don’t you will be dragged around and beaten to a pulp by this one incident.
 Let go and you can either rescue yourself or have the boat come get you…either way, you can get on with your life.

 Turns out these things are important in life, as well.
 Staying flexible gives us the ability to bob and weave with the daily changes of events that come our way.
 Stand still like a stick man or stick woman and we will all get run down by those same events.